 All Parties to this Agreement agree to:

-Bill for expenses and adhere to the incident billing criteria as described in Exhibit D of the Alaska Master AgreementAlaska Master Agreement.
+Bill for expenses and adhere to the incident billing criteria as described in Exhibit D of the Alaska Master Agreement.

-Bill for eligible aviation costs as listed in Clause VI.6.N.
+Bill for eligible aviation costs as listed in Section VI.F.14.

-Incorporate AFS and DNR project costs associated with Clause VII.C.1.
+Incorporate AFS and DNR project costs associated with Section VII.C.1.

 Include suppression and non-specific suppression costs associated with equipment, supplies, meals, lodging, personnel salaries based on agency policy, overtime and travel, prepositioning, and the agreed upon percentage of supplemental resources expenses.

-Include agreed upon miscellaneous costs including, but not limited to those listed in Exhibit D of the Alaska Master AgreementAlaska Master Agreement.
+Include agreed upon miscellaneous costs including, but not limited to those listed in Exhibit D of the Alaska Master Agreement.

 Ensure a unique fire code is generated for all reimbursable incidents.
 Reimbursable incidents should not be included in ABCD Misc.